 Birmingham is a relatively large city located in the state of Alabama.
-With a population of 212,461 people and 74 constituent neighborhoods, Birmingham is the largest community in Alabama.
+With a population of 197,575 people and 88 constituent neighborhoods, Birmingham is the second largest community in Alabama.

 Birmingham is a very ethnically-diverse city.
 The people who call Birmingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birmingham residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Birmingham include English, German, African, and Scottish.
+Important ancestries of people in Birmingham include Irish, English, German, African, and Scottish.

 The most common language spoken in Birmingham is English.
 Other important languages spoken here include Spanish and Chinese.